Swoop (airline): History

 On August 2, 2018, Swoop announced that it was to become the first Canadian ultra low-cost airline to fly to the United States, launching service to Las Vegas, Phoenix (Mesa), Tampa, Orlando, and Fort Lauderdale throughout the month of October 2018.
 However, prior to launching service in October, Swoop announced service to four more Mexican and Caribbean destinations launching in December 2018 and January 2019; Puerto Vallarta, Montego Bay, Cancun and Mazatlan.
 On October 20, 2018, Swoop delayed launch of its flights to the United States until October 27, 2018, due to its lack of U.S. federal approvals.
 Starting from April and May 2019, Swoop began launching service to London and Kelowna.
 On June 24, 2019, Swoop announced Los Cabos as a new destination, which commenced in November 2019.
 On December 19, 2019, Swoop announced three new summer seasonal destinations including Victoria, Kamloops, and one U.S. destination, San Diego.
 On January 9, 2020, Swoop expanded its East Coast network with three new destinations to St. John's, Charlottetown, and Moncton.
 In October 2020, Swoop switched its eastern base to Toronto Pearson International Airport.

+Swoop's attempts to hire non-unionized pilots from abroad to circumvent the pilot's collective agreement negotiations led to a turbulent relationship with its pilots.
+In retaliation for attempting to circumvent the union, ALPA declared a "recruitment ban" resulting in WestJet filing an unfair labour practice complaint against ALPA before the Canada Industrial Relations Board.
+The Complaint was resolved with ALPA rescinding the hiring ban and Swoop being declared a "Single Employer" with WestJet and Swoop pilots placed within the same bargaining unit as WestJet pilots.

 In February 2022, Swoop announced that it would add 6 Boeing 737 MAX aircraft to its fleet, subsequently announcing that it planned to begin operating the aircraft during June 2022.

-On June 9, 2023, it was announced that Swoop would be integrated and shut down at the end of its current published schedule on October 28, 2023.
+On June 9, 2023, WestJet announced that consistent with its new Collective Agreement with the Air Line Pilots Association, Swoop would be integrated into WestJet and shut down at the end of its current published schedule on October 28, 2023.
+Despite saving millions on labour costs, Swoop was unable to sustain any profit.